(in a nutshell)

-French biologist Pasteur discovered this process during the 19th century.
-Japanese were using the same principle from the 17th century.
-They found out that by heating sake they could prevent it from spoiling.
-In Japanese this process is called Hi-Ire 火入れ.
+French biologist Pasteur introduced this process during the 19th century but the Japanese were using the same principle from the 17th century!

-Nowadays sake is famous all over the world, and breweries are not only in Japan, but also in several Asian countries, Europe, Australia and USA.
-There are many kinds of sake, some born recently or some very traditional.
+Nowadays sake is famous all over the world.
+Sake breweries are not only in Japan but also in several Asian countries, Europe, Australia, New Zealand, and USA.
+There are many kinds of sake, some born recently or some more traditional.